pcdworks/website-ng/content/work.md

     - title: 'Transportation'
       image: '/images/work/work-3.webp'
       works:
-        - title: "Trinity Rail Railcar / The Connected Railcar"
+        - title: "Trinity Rail Railcar / The Connected Railcar of the Future"
           image: "/images/work/trinity.webp"
           problem: "The mantra of shipping via railroad is “ship and pray” because once the cargo is loaded and the railcar is placed into the